pi3g/VR-Glove/README.md

 # VR-Glove
-Build a VR Glove from scratch
+Learn how to build a VR Glove from scratch

+This repository contains all the files that you need for your VR Glove